dontloo/dontloo.github.io/_posts/blog/2017-6-18-logsoftmax.md

 modified: 2017-6-18
 ---

-For a neural network classifier with cross-entropy loss and softmax in the output layer, if follows
+For a neural network classifier with cross-entropy loss and softmax in the output layer, it follows
 \\[\log p_\theta(t|x)=\sum t_k\log y_k = \sum t_k\log \frac{\exp(a_k)}{\sum\exp(a_j)},\\]
 where \\(y_k\\) is the output of the neural network and \\(a_k\\) the activation of the output layer.